A Meta-Analysis of Jolly Phonics

 Callinan, Et, al, wrote this study in 2010 and examined giving 30 kindergarten students Jolly Phonics instruction for 1 year.
 This study was peer reviewed.

 Stuart, Et al wrote this study in 1999.
 This study looked at giving 6 kindergarten classes 60 hours of Jolly Phonics instruction.
 This study was peer reviewed and included in the NRP meta-analysis.
+(This study was excluded due to non-equivalent grouping).

 Crane wrote this Phd thesis in 1999.
 This study included giving 152 kindergarten students 20 weeks of Jolly Phonics instruction.